SuperEnalotto

 SuperEnalotto is a lottery that has been played in Italy since 3 December 1997.
 Draws take place on Tuesdays, Thursdays and Saturdays at 8:00 PM.
-The jackpots won are among the largest in the world, and the odds of winning are one of the lowest in the world.
+The jackpots won are among the largest in the world, but the chance of winning is one of the lowest in the world.

 History

-'Enalotto' is a well-known Italian lottery which has existed since the 1950s.
-In 1997, SISAL modified the 'Enalotto' lottery to create SuperEnalotto.
+Enalotto is a well-known Italian lottery which has existed since the 1950s.
+In 1997, Sisal, which manages the lottery, modified the 'Enalotto' lottery to create SuperEnalotto.

 Until 30 June 2009 the six main winning numbers were taken from the first number drawn in Lottomatica's regional Lotto draws for the cities of Bari, Florence, Milan, Naples, Palermo & Rome (used in that order).
 The Venice draw was used as a "Jolly" number.
 If the first number of a city had been used before, then the second of the city's draw was used - and so on.
 In this system, there was a small probability that the numbers of two cities could be the same - in which case there would have been duplicate numbers and it would have been impossible to win the jackpot.

 Playing the game

-Tickets cost one Euro for one try.
-Before February 2016, one received two plays for one Euro.
+Tickets cost one euro for one try.
+Before February 2016, one received two plays for one euro.

 The object of the game is to match 6 numbers out of 90.
 Should a player match all of them, he/she wins the jackpot.
 Besides the jackpot, SuperEnalotto has five prize categories that players can win.

 The "Jolly" number gives an additional chance to those who have matched 5 numbers.
 If they also match the "Jolly" number, they'll win a higher "5+1" prize.
 The Jolly number only affects the second prize and not the jackpot.

 One must match at least 2 numbers to win.
 The odds of winning for each category are: